-The findings presented in this Issue Brief were derived from the 2013 EBRI/Greenwald & Associates Consumer Engagement in Health Care Survey (CEHCS), an online survey that examines issues surrounding consumer-directed health care, including the cost of insurance, the cost of care, satisfaction with health care, satisfaction with health care plans, reasons for choosing a plan, and sources of health information.
-It also presents findings from the 2005-2007 EBRI/Commonwealth Fund Consumerism in Health Care Survey, and the 2008-2012 CEHCS.
-The 2013 CEHCS was conducted within the United States between August 8 and August 20, 2013, through a 13-minute Internet survey.
+The findings presented in this Issue Brief were derived from the 2014 EBRI/Greenwald & Associates Consumer Engagement in Health Care Survey (CEHCS), an online survey that examines issues surrounding consumer-driven health care, including the cost of insurance, the cost of care, satisfaction with health care, satisfaction with health care plans, reasons for choosing a plan, and sources of health information.
+It also presented findings from the 2005-2007 EBRI/Commonwealth Fund Consumerism in Health Care Survey, and the 2008-2013 CEHCS.
+The 2014 CEHCS was conducted within the United States between Aug.
+7 and Aug.
+27, 2014, through an 11-minute Internet survey.
 The national or base sample was drawn from Ipsos' online panel of Internet users who have agreed to participate in research surveys.
-Two thousand adults ages 21-64 who had health insurance through an employer or who purchased directly from a carrier were drawn randomly from the Ipsos sample for this base sample.
+Nearly, 2,000 adults ages 21-64 who had health insurance through an employer, purchased directly from a carrier, or purchased through a government exchange were drawn randomly from the Ipsos sample for this base sample.
 This sample was stratified by gender, age, region, income, and race.
-The response rate was 37.2 percent (32 percent for the base sample or national sample, and 44 percent for the oversample).
+The response rate was 36.3 percent (26 percent for the base sample or national sample, and 48 percent for the oversample).
 As a non-probability sample, traditional survey margin-of-error estimates do not apply.
 However, had the survey used a probability sample, the margin of error for the national sample would have been ±2.2 percent.

 To examine the issues mentioned above, the sample was divided into three groups: those with a consumer-driven health plan (CDHP), those with a high-deductible health plan (HDHP), and those with traditional health coverage.
-Individuals were assigned to the CDHP and HDHP groups if they had a deductible of at least \$1,000 for individual coverage or \$2,000 for family coverage.
-To be assigned to the CDHP group, they must also have had an account, such as a health savings account (HSA) or health reimbursement arrangement (HRA) with a rollover provision that they could use to pay for medical expenses or the ability to take their account with them should they change jobs.
+Individuals were assigned to the CDHP and HDHP groups if they had a deductible of at least \$1,250 for individual coverage or \$2,500 for family coverage.
+To be assigned to the CDHP group, they must also have been eligible to contribute to an HSA or had a health reimbursement arrangement (HRA) with a rollover provision that they could use to pay for medical expenses or the ability to take their account with them should they change jobs.
 Individuals with only a flexible spending account (FSA) were not included in the CDHP group.

-Individuals were assigned to the HDHP group if they did not have an account used for health care expenses with a rollover provision or portability if they changed jobs.
-This group included individuals with an HSA-eligible health plan but may also have included individuals with a high deductible who are not eligible to contribute to an HSA.
+Individuals were assigned to the HDHP group if they reported that they were not eligible for an HSA.
 The group with traditional health coverage included individuals in a broad range of plan types, including health maintenance organizations (HMOs), preferred provider organizations (PPOs), other managed care plans, and plans with a broad variety of cost-sharing arrangements.
-The shared characteristics of these group members were that they either had no deductible or a deductible that was below current thresholds for HSA tax preference and that they did not have an HRA-based plan.
+The shared characteristics of these group members were that they either had no deductible or a deductible that was below current thresholds for HSA tax preference.

-Because the base sample (national sample) included only 180 individuals in a CDHP and 397 individuals with an HDHP, an oversample of individuals with a CDHP or HDHP was added.
-The oversample included 1,062 individuals with a CDHP and 791 individuals with an HDHP, resulting in a total sample (base plus oversample) of 1,242 for the CDHP group and 1,188 for the HDHP group.
-After factoring out the base sample-the 180 individuals with a CDHP and the 397 individuals with an HDHP-there were 1,423 individuals in the sample with traditional health coverage.
+Because the base sample (national sample) included only 294 individuals in a CDHP and 237 individuals with an HDHP, an oversample of individuals with a CDHP or HDHP was added.
+The oversample included 1,165 individuals with a CDHP and 741 individuals with an HDHP, resulting in a total sample (base plus oversample) of 1,459 for the CDHP group and 978 for the HDHP group.
+After factoring out the base sample-the 294 individuals with a CDHP and the 237 individuals with an HDHP-there were 1,450 individuals in the sample with traditional health coverage.